-My most recently published book, Heaven's Purge, investigates the early history of purgatory, and engages in the scholarly debates that have surrounded the definition, origins, and history of purgatory since the sixteenth-century reformation.
+Published in 2010 (2014 paperback) Heaven's Purge: Purgatory in Late Antiquity, investigates the early history of purgatory, and engages in the scholarly debates that have surrounded the definition, origins, and history of purgatory since the sixteenth-century reformation.
 In response to Jacques Le Goff's emphasis on purgatory as an artifact of the twelfth century, Heaven's Purge illuminates the importance of the early middle ages, the role of Irish and Anglo-Saxon visions, and the contribution of Bede to the formation of medieval purgatory.

-Together with Bonnie Effros (U. Florida) I am editing The Oxford Handbook of the Merovingian World due for publication in 2017 /2018.
-With its focus on Merovingian history and archaeology, and Merovingian connections with the wider European and Mediterranean world, the essays by 45 international experts provide, in some cases for the first time in English, a holistic view of the subject.
+Together with Bonnie Effros (U. Liverpool) I am editor of The Oxford Handbook of the Merovingian World published in 2020.
+With its focus on Merovingian history and archaeology, and Merovingian connections with Europe, the Mediterranean, and Indian Ocean world, the 46 essays by prominent and emergent scholars provide, in some cases for the first time in English, a holistic view of the subject.
 By means of an accessible format, the Oxford Handbook of the Merovingian World seeks to enable new directions of inquiry for this important era of European history.

 - medieval social and cultural history